{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Goals need to be specific and clearly defined.
 Instead of “Bring client numbers up”, a colocation data center manager should state, “Reorganize the server hosting rooms to create 500 square feet of more space and accommodate 20 more clients.”

-Once a goal becomes tangible, it becomes easier to create an action plan to support it.
-You can’t put together an itinerary if you don’t know where you are going.
+Once a goal becomes tangible, creating an action plan to support it becomes easier.
+You can’t assemble an itinerary if you don’t know where you are going.

 Measurable